 Many counties and municipalities elect to separately collect and manage computers and video display devices to prevent their introduction into the municipal solid waste stream.
 This not only saves valuable landfill capacity and recycles useful materials, but also protects public health and the environment from the potential effects of harmful metals and chemicals that may leach from these devices.

-To assist in the collection and recycling of computers and video display devices, the Maryland Department of the Environment (MDE) is making grants available to counties that have addressed methods for the separate collection and recycling of computers and video display devices in their solid waste management plans and to municipalities for local computer and video display device recycling programs under the Statewide Electronics Recycling Program.
+To assist in the collection and recycling of computers and video display devices, the Maryland Department of the Environment (the "Department") is making grants available to counties that have addressed methods for the separate collection and recycling of computers and video display devices in their solid waste management plans and to municipalities for local computer and video display device recycling programs under the Statewide Electronics Recycling Program.
 The source of funding will be computer and video display device manufacturer registration fees from the State Recycling Trust Fund.
-Grant awards will be a maximum of $40,000 for counties and $15,000 for municipalities and will be for a period beginning on the date MDE executes the Interagency Agreement (IAA) and ending on March 31, 2015.
-Counties and municipalities must pay costs related to the activities in the proposed projects upfront, and then seek reimbursement from MDE.
+Grant awards will be a maximum of $15,000 for counties and $5,000 for municipalities and will be for a period beginning on the date MDE executes the Interagency Agreement (IAA) and ending on March 31, 2017.
+Counties and municipalities must pay costs related to the activities in the proposed projects upfront, and then seek reimbursement from the Department.

 Grant applications must provide a detailed description of the proposed electronics recycling program to be covered by the grant, including, but not limited to: the amount of the grant request (including a minimum request amount); a description of the current county or municipality electronics recycling program; the location of the proposed grant activity; any costs to residents; types of computers, video display devices, and other electronics to be accepted; equipment to be purchased; personnel salary costs; types and cost of advertising; and the time period covered by the grant.
 Grants will be awarded based upon a number of criteria, including the amount of money available through the State Recycling Trust Fund, the existence of a current county or municipal electronics recycling program, proposal for a new program, the type of covered electronic devices (as defined in the Statewide Electronics Recycling Program Law) to be collected and recycled in the Scope of Work and Workplan, potential for the proposal to make a significant improvement in an existing program, potential of the program to increase recycling of electronics by residents, and financial need including per capita income.

-A letter requesting application for a grant, a completed IAA signed by person within the county or municipality responsible for contracts, and the completed Scope of Work must be received by MDE no later than 5:00 P.M. on Friday, May 30, 2014.
-Only grant applications, Scopes of Work, and signed IAAs received by the May 30, 2014 deadline will be considered.
+A letter requesting application for a grant, a completed IAA signed by person within the county or municipality responsible for contracts, and the completed Scope of Work must be received by the Department no later than 5:00 P.M. on Friday, April 29, 2016.
+Only grant applications, Scopes of Work, and signed IAAs received by the April 29, 2016 deadline will be considered.
 Grant applications should be either hand delivered, mailed, faxed, or emailed to:

 Mr. Dave Mrgich